Constraints on Upper Cutoffs in the Mass Functions of Young Star Clusters

 With these remarks in mind, we now group the results shown in Figures~\ref{fig:likelm} and \ref{fig:likehm} into three broad categories based largely on our likelihood analysis in the {\em oldest age interval}.
 The first category, which includes the LMC, SMC, NGC~4214, and M83 shows {\em no evidence for} a cutoff.
 For these galaxies, a wide range of $M_*$ is allowed by the long horizontal confidence contours that start below $10^5~M_{\odot}$ and continue without closing to the right edge of the diagrams at $10^{7.5}~M_{\odot}$.
 This means that the cluster masses are consistent with being drawn from a pure power law, but that an upper cutoff (over this mass range of $M_*$) cannot be ruled out.
 We note that the large allowable ranges in $M_*$ for the LMC, SMC, and NGC~4214 are driven in part by the relatively small number of clusters in these galaxies.
-Our likelihood analysis of the M83 cluster catalog produced by \citet{Silva-Villa14} gives similar results to those shown here.

 A second category, which includes NGC~4449, the Antennae, and NGC~3256, shows {\em evidence against} an upper mass cutoff near $M_*\sim10^5~M_{\odot}$.
-While the confidence contours for these galaxies also remain unbounded up to the maximum value of $10^{7.5}~M_{\odot}$, they do not extend down to $10^5~M_{\odot}$.
+While the confidence contours for these galaxies also remain unbounded up to the maximum adopted value of $10^{7.5}~M_{\odot}$, they do not extend down to $10^5~M_{\odot}$.
 The youngest age interval in NGC~4449 has closed contours that suggest a value of $M_*\sim 10^4~M_{\odot}$, but this is inconsistent with the contours for the oldest age interval.
-This galaxy, in particular, violates the principle noted above that $M_*$ should not increase with age.
+This galaxy, in particular, violates the physical principle noted above that $M_*$ should not increase rapidly with age.